 Breakfast for the first couple of days is generally around 4:00am and you’re in the saddle by 5:00am.
-Since there is no electricity in the camps to cook with, that means the cooks generally are starting breakfast around 2:30am.
-You won’t have a day of less than 6 hours in the saddle and it could be as many as 12 hours in the saddle.
-Once on the mountain with the herd, breakfast can be delayed to around 7:00am to allow you and the cooks to catch up on some badly needed sleep, and to allow the horses to get a full belly of mountain grass.
-It will be much cooler on the mountain so layers are highly encouraged.
+Since there is no electricity in the camps to cook with, the cooks generally start preparing breakfast at around 2:30am.
+You won’t have a day of less than 6 hours in the saddle and could spend as many as 12 hours in the saddle.
+Once you’re on the mountain with the herd, breakfast can be delayed to around 7:00am to allow you and the cooks to catch up on some badly needed sleep, and to allow the horses to get a full belly of mountain grass.
+It will be much cooler on the mountain, so layers are highly encouraged.

 Come Friday, you’ll be exhausted, dirty, exhilarated beyond comprehension and desiring a hot shower and a real bed.
-You’ll head to Bear Lodge for the last night’s celebration where the meal and lodging is all included in your trip price.
-The following morning transfer back to Sheridan for onward travel.
+You’ll head to Bear Lodge for the last night’s celebration.
+The following morning you’ll be transferred back to Sheridan for onward travel.

-These two trips take place entirely on the mountain and are one day shorter than all the other trips.
+These Open Range cattle drives take place entirely on the mountain and are one day shorter than all the other trips.
 The main emphasis is on moving the cattle to the next pasture in the rotation.
-This sounds pretty simple and boring but on a 60,000 acres filled with canyons, timber, high alpine meadows and water everywhere, finding the cattle is a huge challenge by itself.
-On one of the Open Range trips a GPS reading was logged where they started gathering cattle and then took a reading once they arrived with the cattle 4 days later.
-It was 6 kilometres as the crow flies but because of the canyons you have to swoop around, it was over 40 kilometres of trailing to get to the next pasture.
+This sounds pretty simple, but with just seven pastures covering over 60,000 acres of canyons, timber, high alpine meadows and countless rivers, finding the cattle is a huge challenge in and of itself.
+On one of the Open Range trips, a GPS reading was taken at the point where they started gathering cattle and then again at the destination where they arrived four days later.
+As the crow flies, it was 6 kilometres / 4 miles from point to point to point, but because of the impassable canyons they had to swoop around, they had ridden over 40 kilometres / 25 miles to get to the next pasture.

 September Cattle Drive

-This trip is actually wide open as to what the attack plan is.
-By September the weather has generally cooled off to high’s around 15 degrees and the nights sit around 1 degree.
-This trip will start at Lake Creek which is above 9,000 feet so you must come prepared for cold weather.
+This trip is wide open as to the plan of attack.
+By September the weather has generally cooled off to highs of around 15 degrees C, with nights sitting around 1 degree C. The trip starts at Lake Creek, which is above 9,000 feet, so you must come prepared for cold weather.
 It’s highly recommended that you bring a sleeping bag that is rated below zero!
 It’s not at all uncommon to have a day of snow.
-In the past they’ve had some beautiful trips throughout the years but have also had three different days over a period of 20 some years, that due to white out blizzard conditions the riding group had to sit in camp all day as the visibility just wasn’t safe enough to go out in.
+Past trips have generally been very lucky with the weather, but there have also been three different days over a period of 20-odd years when, due to white-out blizzard conditions, the group had to sit in camp all day as the visibility just wasn’t high enough to safely go out in.

 Although the riding on this trip can be the most hazardous, it is one of the most popular cattle drives and sells out first.
 The leaves are all changing and the wildlife is rutting, which makes for great viewing opportunities.
-By this time of year the days are noticeably shorter so it’s not uncommon to ride into camp slightly ahead of dark.
-At the 9,000 foot altitude you’ll notice a shortness of breath as the air is much thinner.
-For any globetrotters with breathing issues or heavy smokers this elevation might be more than you can handle, depending on the elevation you live at.
-The promise remains you’ll not be disappointed with the hours or challenges of riding on this trip.
+By this time of year the days are noticeably shorter, so it’s not uncommon to ride into camp just ahead of dark.
+At 9,000 feet, you’ll notice a shortness of breath as the air is much thinner.
+If you are a heavy smoker or have any breathing issues, this elevation might be more than you can handle, depending on the elevation you normally live at.
+The promise remains: you’ll not be disappointed with the riding hours or challenges on this trip.

-For international guests we recommend you fly into either Cody, Wyoming or Billings, Montana a day or two before the ride begins.
-So you’re not suffering from jet-lag when it comes time to throw a leg over the saddle.
-If you’re happy and comfortable to hire a car (driving on the other-side of the road) its a straight- forward two hour drive from Billings to Sheridan or a three hour drive from Cody to Sheridan.
-Otherwise there is an airport pick up and drop off from Billings for $275 USD, round trip, this service is only available one day before the trip and one day after the trip.
+We recommend international guests fly into either Cody, Wyoming or Billings, Montana a day or two before the ride begins so you’re not suffering from jet lag when it comes time to throw a leg over the saddle.
+If you’re happy and comfortable to hire a car (driving on the right side of the road), it’s a straightforward two hour drive from Billings to Sheridan, or a three hour drive from Cody to Sheridan.
+Otherwise, there is an airport pick up and drop off service available from Billings for $300 USD per person, round trip.
+This service is only available one day before the trip and one day after the trip.

 Please note, all guests MUST arrive and stay in Sheridan (at their own expense) the night before the ride begins, so that you’re ready to be picked up around 8am on day 1 and be transferred to the cow camp.

 ‘I don’t even know where to begin, what an absolutely amazing adventure!
 Words or photos don’t even do it justice – just breathtaking.
 I’m 100% booking in again for next year.
 The food is absolutely amazing, and your hosts Dana and Alice and their family are just beautiful.
 I honestly had the time of my life.